 By Lindsay Pollard-Post

-Lindsay Pollard-Post is a staff writer for The PETA Foundation.
+Lindsay Pollard-Post is a research specialist for The PETA Foundation

 Enviroshop is maintained by dedicated NetSys Interactive Inc. owners & employees who generously contribute their time to maintenance & editing, web design, custom programming, & website hosting for Enviroshop.